Close up of hands being comforted after a wrongful death.

 In accordance with Texas Statutes section 71.001, a deceased person’s children, parents, or surviving spouse may file a wrongful death lawsuit, or one or more of those individuals may do so on behalf of them all.

-If someone you love has been killed because of someone else’s negligence, then you may be able to claim compensation.
-While no amount of money can begin to heal your grief, it can ensure that you are not left paying medical bills and funeral expenses because of the reckless actions of another person.
-You may also be compensated for the loss of income to your family household as well as compensation for your emotional pain and suffering.
+If someone you love has been killed as a result of someone else’s negligence, then you may be entitled to compensation.
+While no amount of money will bring back your loved one, it may ensure that you are not left paying medical bills and funeral expenses as well as the loss of income to your family household.
+You may also be compensated for your emotional pain and suffering.

 At Abraham Watkins, we understand the care and dedication these cases require.
-We will help you pursue justice and will keep you as informed as you choose to be.
+We will pursue justice on your behalf and will keep you as informed as you choose to be.
 We will take over the legal battle so that you can have the space to grieve.

-We have been serving victims in Texas for more than seven decades, making us one of the longest-serving law firms in the state.
-Whatever the circumstances of your wrongful death claim, we have the skills, resources, and experience necessary to achieve the best possible outcome.
+We have been serving victims in Texas for more than seven decades and are recognized as one of the oldest personal injury and wrongful death law firms in the state.
+At Abraham Watkins, we maintain the skills, resources, and experience necessary to achieve the best possible outcome for your and your family.

-We offer a free consultation, where we will assess your case and determine whether it is worth pursuing.
-We know when to fight for a quick settlement and when to go the distance to ensure you receive what you deserve.
+We offer free consultations to evaluate your case and determine if it meets the criteria required by the law.
+We know when to fight for an expedient settlement and when to go the distance to ensure you receive what you and your family deserve.
 Call us today at 713-535-9319.

 What is a Texas Wrongful Death Lawsuit?

-According to Texas state law, wrongful death is a death caused by the neglectful, careless, or unskillful actions of another party.
+The Texas Wrongful Death Statute permits family members to sue for damages when their loved one is killed by the wrongful actions of another person.
+Pursuant to Texas state law, wrongful death is defined as the wrongful actions, neglect, carelessness, or unskillfulness that causes the death of a person.
 This includes an unborn child who has not been born alive due to the negligence of another party.
 If the person had lived, they would have been eligible to file a personal injury lawsuit.

-Wrongful death claims can be filed for many reasons, but some common causes are:
+Wrongful death claims may be pursued for many reasons, including the following common causes:

 A wrongful death lawsuit is a civil claim, which means that the party responsible faces financial penalties and not criminal ones such as jail time.
 Sometimes the at-fault party could face both criminal and civil charges.
 However, criminal prosecution is not necessary for a successful wrongful death lawsuit.
-The burden of proof in civil cases is lower, which means that even if a criminal charge is not successful, you could still claim compensation.
+The burden of proof in civil cases is lower, which means that even if a criminal charge is not successful, you may successfully obtain compensation.

 Immediate Family May File a Texas Wrongful Death Claim

-• Surviving Spouse – A surviving spouse can claim if the marriage was formal or by common law.
-They may also have a basis to claim if they were separated at the time of death.
+• Surviving Spouse – A surviving spouse is a wrongful death beneficiary–and there is potential for a common law spouse to be deemed a “spouse” for purposes of the statute.
+Spouses may also have a basis to pursue a wrongful death claim if they were separated at the time of death.

-• Surviving Children – Biological children or children who were legally adopted can file a wrongful death claim.
+• Surviving Children – Biological children or children who were legally adopted may pursue a wrongful death claim.
 However, adopted children are prevented from filing on behalf of their biological parents.
-The children of the deceased must be legal adults; if they are not, then someone must do so on their behalf.
+The children of the deceased must be legal adults; if they are not, then an adult representative must do so on their behalf.

-• Surviving Parents – Biological parents or adoptive parents can file a wrongful death claim on behalf of their child, even if the parents have divorced.
-However, they must have been legally recognized as their parent, if a child is adopted, then their biological parents cannot claim.
+• Surviving Parents – Biological parents or adoptive parents may file a wrongful death claim on behalf of their child, even if the parents have divorced.
+However, they must have been legally recognized as their parent, if a child is adopted, and their biological parents subsequently may note pursue a claim.

 Personal Representatives May File a Texas Wrongful Death Claim

-If the immediate family members do not file a wrongful death claim within the first three months of their loved one’s death, then a personal representative of the estate may claim.
-The personal representative has two years from the individual’s death to make a claim.
+If the immediate family members do not file a wrongful death suit within the first three months of their loved one’s death, then a personal representative of the estate may pursue the claim.
+The personal representative must file a wrongful death claim within two years from the individual’s death due to the statute of limitations.

 However, if the immediate family members of the deceased do not wish the representative of their estate to make a claim, then they will be prevented from doing so.